wp-plugins/si-contact-form/readme.txt

 == Changelog ==

+= 3.1.7.3 =
-- fix passing Passing query string parameters to contact form page feature.
+- (27 Jan 2013) - fix passing Passing query string parameters to contact form page feature.
-- fix Notice: Undefined variable: ctf_redirect_enable
+- fix Notice: Undefined variable: ctf_redirect_enable.
+- change to securimage_ctf class name for CAPTCHA.
+- added error message for when PHP sessions are broken.

 = 3.1.7.2 =
-- (19 Jan 2013) fix a parse error when akismet is enabled.
+- (19 Jan 2013) - fix a parse error when akismet is enabled.
 - fix error when the  form is called from PHP shortcode method.
 - display a more helpful error when checkbox is not configured properly.